 Tips for Seaside Weddings

-Which beach will your wedding take place?
+What beach will your wedding take place on?
 Opt for locations that are easily accessible if you have family members that may need something a little bit easier.
 Remember guests’ convenience when searching for the right beach!
 We highly recommend looking for beaches that have amenities close by, like a hotel or restaurant so that your guests don’t have to trek too far.
 Also, consider the popularity of the beach.
 Will there be a lot of people there on a Saturday?
 How big is your guest list?

 You may be able to reserve a section of a public beach for your wedding!
 Make sure to look into the permits wherever you are looking, or have your wedding planner do that for you!
 If a generous friend you know has a private beach, that is even more ideal.
 With a private beach, there are always fewer regulations than regulations public beaches have.

 How many chairs need to be set up?
 All of these things should be taken into consideration before choosing a spot.
 If you and your partner have a special place in mind, but it may lack something important, consider options for making it more accessible to all.
-If that’s not possible, having a smaller ceremony there separately or saving it for your one year anniversary are all great options.
+If that’s not possible, having a smaller ceremony there separately or saving it for your first anniversary are all great options.

 2. Best Month